okta/okta-developer-docs/packages/@okta/vuepress-site/guides/resolve-import-conflicts/create-external-service/index.md

 ### Deserialize JSON Payload

 The information about the user being imported, as well as related contextual information, is contained in the JSON payload of the request from Okta.
-To make it available for pocessing, you can deserialize the JSON into objects.
+To make it available for pocessing, let's deserialize the JSON into objects.

 <StackSelector snippet="deserialize"/>

-### Check for Conflict in `login` Attribute
+### Check for Conflict in login Attribute

+The code we're developing is meant as a demonstration of checking for conflict and of resolving conflict by changing an attribute.
+If the value of `user.profile.login` for an incoming user is equal to that of an existing profile, or of another profile in the same batch import, then there is a conflict.
+This is meant only as a demonstration of checking for conflict and of resolving conflict by changing an attribute.

 <StackSelector snippet="detect-conflict"/>